 IPAWS notifies people in target areas using the GPS in their cell phone.
-Those in that target area, during the time of the alert, will receive the IPAWS notification.
-No sign-up or residency is needed.
+During the time of an alert, those who are in the target area will receive the IPAWS notification without having to register.
 The system can also be activated to issue other emergency messages impacting the area that might be non-weather related.
 It is important for residents to check the settings of their phone, under notifications or wireless emergency alerts, to ensure they are able to receive alerts.

-As the use of technology continues to grow, IPAWS is an effective, fast way to reach a mass amount of people at a low-cost.
+Hyper-Reach and IPAWS are an effective and fast way to reach a mass amount of people at a low-cost.
 Research has shown that emergency warning sirens can be unreliable during severe weather and their tone can be easily muffled, making them less effective.

 If people do not have a cell phone, they can receive the same alerts through their television, radio and/or emergency alert radio.
 Emergency alert radios, which are specifically designed to function in the case of a power outage, are also easily available.

-The city has worked, and continues to work, to enhance its tornado and severe weather alert system that includes simultaneous utilization of several platforms, including IPAWS, to keep people informed in the event of severe weather and other emergencies.
-The city is committed to helping keep everyone safe.
+The City of Beavercreek continues work hard to enhance its tornado and severe weather alert system that includes simultaneous utilization of several platforms to keep people informed in the event of severe weather and other emergencies.

 If you would like to opt-out of receiving notifications from Hyper-Reach, please contact Officer Greg Wiesert by emailing email@example.com.